RA FAQ

 How many hours a week should I focus on each type of task?

-Generally, contribute five hours a week to working on your mentor's specific project tasks, and the other five hours a week on lab general tasks, like recruiting and transcription.
-Recruiting will take up 1-2 hours and the rest should probaly be transcription.
-This will shift a little week to week as you help out with study visits and miscellaneous administration tasks.
+Generally, contribute 5 hours a week to working on your mentor's specific project tasks, and the other 5 hours a week on lab general tasks, like recruiting and transcription.
+Recruiting will take up 1-2 hours and the remaining time should probably be allotted to transcription.

 How do I reach the BLAB inbox?

-1. Log in with your harvardkey.
+1. Log in with your HarvardKey.

-4. Select "Open another mailbox"
+2. Select "Open another mailbox"

-Sending Emails
+Sending Recruitment Emails

-• Information for sending emails for in-person studies can be found at this Gitbook page.
+• Information for sending emails for in-person studies can be found at this Gitbook page

 • Archive an email conversation once you've responded-- let's keep the inbox clean!